mtorpey/wooden-ships/3-advanced.md

     a.
 Doubleshot has a range of just one hex.
     b.
 Doubleshot increases the Hit table number by the amount indicated in the Optional modifier of the HDT.
     c.
-Two moves are required to load doubleshot. \"DS\" is marked in the load section of the ship\'s log for two consecutive turns.
+Two moves are required to load doubleshot.
+"DS" is marked in the load section of the ship\'s log for two consecutive turns.
         On the turn following this, the doubleshot may be fired.
 The other broadside may not be reloaded during either of the two